mmontone/erudite/README.md

 - **output-type**: The kind of document to generate.
                    One of :latex, :sphinx
                    Default: :latex
-- **input-type**:  The kind of syntax used in the literate source files.
+- **syntax**:  The kind of syntax used in the literate source files.
                    One of: :erudite, :latex, :sphinx.
                    Default: :erudite